-- A 2B detention is only for 10 minutes and must be completed during break or lunch with the teacher that awarded the sanction. - A late detention which is for 30 minutes after school and is issued for the same day.
-A 60-minute after school same day detention for the second incident of lateness in a week. - A 3B detention which is for a 30-minute whole-school detention 3:00-3:30 Mon-Thu or 2:30-3:00pm on a Friday and is issued the following day. - A 4B 60-minute detention which can only be issued by the Pastoral team or Senior Leadership and is for the following day.
+- ➤ A 2B detention is only for 10 minutes and must be completed during break or lunch with the teacher that awarded the sanction.
+This is also awarded for non completion of homework. - A late detention which is for 30 minutes after school and is issued for the same day.
+A 60- minute after school same day detention for the second incident of lateness in a week. - ➤ A 3B detention which is for a 30-minute whole-school detention 3:00-3:30 Mon-Thu or 2:30-3:00pm on a Friday and is issued the following day.
+This is also awarded for non completion of homework. - A 4B 60-minute detention which can only be issued by the Pastoral team or Senior Leadership and is for the following day.